ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/bug-triage/index.md

 *   For feature requests, if the request is about feature that has changed enough that the request no longer applies, add a comment saying so.
-    *   If you can edit bugs: Close the bug as WontFix (which we use for obsolete bugs)
+    *   If you can edit bugs: Close the bug as "Won't Fix (Obsolete)"
 *   If the bug doesn’t contain enough information to be confirmed and someone has asked for clarifying information that was never provided, politely ask again for that information.